MarcusFDev/alien-evader-project2/README.md

 - Intregrate a working version of EmailJS to send users an email of confirmation after they submitted a feedback forum.
 - Update the site with some more custom assets where appropriate.
 - Change social media links to real Alien Evader socials.

+# Project Notes

+## Github Commits

+For Alien Evader, some Github commits were larger than anticipated.
+The reason behind certain commits being very large was due to a large code refactoring later in the project timeline.

+This was for better code maintainability & readability in the `.js` files.
+A example of this being done can be found under the commit title "Change: Refactored game scene code, added credits."
+Here is a [link](https://github.com/MarcusFDev/alien-evader-project2/commit/de9d4e5001e6f44377c5003e2b5768c83435b14d) to the commit.

 # Technology Used